 Previously part of UK OSNAP:

 Prof Sheldon Bacon (NOC) was the original Principal Investigator for UK-OSNAP.

-Dr Chris Wilson (NOC) led work to use profile and air-sea fluxes data to make estimates of Subpolar Gyre circulation and mixing.
-From 2014-2018 Chris worked with UK-OSNAP postdoc Neil Mackay who is now working at University of Exeter.
+Dr Chris Wilson (NOC) led work under the first grant to use profile and air-sea fluxes data to make estimates of Subpolar Gyre circulation and mixing.